-There are a number of Dolby and DTS audio formats supported by your AV receiver.
+No matter which AV receiver you have - Onkyo, Yamaha, Denon, Sony - there are a number of Dolby and DTS audio listening modes supported by your AV receiver.

 Dolby Pro Logic II, DTS 5.1, Dolby TrueHD - if you've just bought yourself a shiny new receiver and are flicking through the manual, it won't be long before you come across these terms.